marcantondahmen/automad/bin/README.md

 #### Excluding Commits from the Changelog

-When a *feature/bugfix* is finished, the branch name is used to create a commit message for the merge that qualifies to be included into the changelog.
+When a new *feature* or a *bugfix* is finished, the branch name is used to create a commit message for the merge that qualifies to be included into the changelog.
 Therefore all commits on that branch are **not** supposed to generate changelog entries.
 To exclude such commits, a message simply has to violate the requirements by not starting with `feat` or `fix` or not following the *conventional commits* specification.
+Merges of refactor branches are excluded from the changelog.

-### Finishing a Feature/Bugfix
+### Finishing a Branch

-When finishing a *feature/bugfix*, its branched is merged back to the `develop` branch.
-The branch name is used to generate the commit message following this pattern according to the example above:
+When finishing a *feature*, a *bugfix* or refactoring, the branch is merged back to the `develop` branch.
+Its name is used to generate the commit message following this pattern according to the example above:

     feat(scope): feature name